Vincent A. Ashworth

 He married May Young in Palmerston North in 1955.
 They have four children, 10 grandchildren and five great-grandchildren.
 He is a keen gardener and enjoys writing.

 Having already completed two biographies on his brothers - Artie - Bomber Command Legend about Wing Commander Arthur ‘Artie’ Ashworth DSO, DFC and Bar, AFC and Bar, MiD; and For Our Tomorrow He Gave His Today about Flying Officer Corran Perry Ashworth - Vince wrote his autobiography A Full Life.
-He is currently working on a fourth book, detailing his family’s history.
+He also authored a fourth book, detailing his family’s history.